Low-overhead fault-tolerant quantum computation by gauging logical operators

-\begin{remark} Algorithm~\ref{alg:GaugeLogical} is an extremely flexible recipe due to the choice of an arbitrary graph $G$.
-The properties of the deformed code depend strongly on the choice of this graph.
-Below, we discuss desirable properties of the graph $G$ to achieve a fault-tolerant implementation of the gauging measurement with low overhead.
-The graph $G$ can be chosen to have additional vertices beyond the qubits in the support of a given logical operator.
-This is achieved by adding an auxiliary qubit, initialized in the $\ket{+}$ state, for each desired extra vertex and then gauging the desired logical operator multiplied by $X$ on each added vertex.
-We refer to the extra vertices as \textit{dummy vertices} since they have no effect on the gauging measurement as they return the $+1$ result with certainty when $X_v$ is measured on them and hence they do not need to be included in practice and can be substituted for the classical value $+1$. \end{remark}
+We note that the auxiliary graph $G$ can be chosen to have additional vertices beyond the qubits in the support of a given logical operator.
+Conceptually, this is achieved by adding an extra qubit, initialized in the $\ket{+}$ state, for each desired extra vertex and then gauging $L$ multiplied by $X$ on each extra vertex, instead of $L$ itself.
+We refer to extra vertices as \textit{dummy vertices}.
+In practice, the qubits on dummy vertices do not need to exist -- as they are initialized in the $\ket{+}$ state, their contribution to the Gauss's law operators is just the deterministic value $+1$.

-\begin{remark}[Desiderata for $G$] Our goals when picking a constant-degree graph $G$ are threefold.
-First, $G$ should contain a constant length edge-path between pairs of vertices that are in the $Z$-type support of a check from the original code.
-The $Z$-type support of a Pauli operator is the set of sites it acts on via $Y$ and $Z$ operators.
-Second, the Cheeger constant of $G$ should be at least 1, that is $h(G)\geq 1$, to ensure that $G$ is sufficiently exapnding.
-Third, there should be a generating set of cycles for $G$ with low weight (less than some constant).
-When such a graph is found the gauging measurement procedure has constant qubit overhead. \end{remark}
+\textbf{Graph desiderata and constructions} ---Algorithm~\ref{alg:GaugeLogical} is an extremely flexible recipe for logical measurement because the choice of a connected auxiliary graph $G$ is arbitrary.
+However, the properties of the deformed code depend strongly on the choice of this graph.
+For instance, the gauging measurement procedure has qubit overhead equal to the number of edges in the graph $G$ (and involves an additional, proportional number of checks).
+Next, we list desirable properties of $G$ to achieve a fault-tolerant implementation of the gauging measurement with low overhead.

+\begin{definition}[Suitable Graph] Given a logical operator $L$ in a qLDPC code, a suitable graph $G$ for the gauging measurement procedure is defined to be a connected graph that results in a deformed code that is LDPC and has code distance at least that of the original code. \end{definition}

+\begin{theorem}[Graph Desiderata] Consider the gauging measurement procedure for a logical operator $L$ in a qLDPC code with a choice of connected graph $G$.
+If the following desiderata are satisfied, $G$ is a suitable graph. \begin{enumerate} \item The graph $G$ is sparse, i.e.~has constant degree. \item The matchings $\mu_i$ for all checks $s_i$ are of constant size, and any edge qubit is in no more than a constant number of these matchings. \item There is a generating set of constant-weight cycles for $G$ such that any edge is in a constant number of cycles from the generating set. \item The graph $G$ is sufficiently expanding in the sense that its Cheeger constant $h(G)$ is at least 1. \end{enumerate} \end{theorem}

+\begin{proof} The first three desiderata are shown to hold if and only if the deformed code is LDPC by explicitly defining a generating set of checks for the deformed code, Lemma~\ref{lem:deformed} in Methods, and inspecting that generating set for the LDPC property.
+Lemma~\ref{lem:spacedistance} in Methods establishes that the expansion property in desideratum 4 implies a sufficient deformed code distance. \end{proof}

+\begin{theorem}[Construction of a suitable $G$] Consider an arbitrary weight-$W$ logical $L$ in a qLDPC code, a suitable graph $G$ can be constructed with qubit overhead $O(W \log^3 W)$. \end{theorem}